Lost time injury (LTI) during lifting operations – backloading tubular cargo

 • 3 minute read

-A member has reported an incident in which a crew member was injured during lifting operations.
+A Member has reported an incident in which a crew member was injured during lifting operations.

 What happened?

-His legs were trapped whilst he was walking between casings being lifted, when one of them moved.
+The crew member's legs were trapped whilst he was walking between casings being lifted, when one of them moved.
 The incident occurred during backload of tubular cargo (drill casings) from a nearby rig.
 The crewman was walking between two casings to connect the pre-rigged lifting slings to the rig crane hook.
 As he was preparing to connect the lifting strop, the movement of the vessel caused one of the casings to shift, which trapped his legs, causing multiple fractures and serious abrasions to both lower legs.
 He was medevaced by helicopter and spent approximately two weeks in hospital for treatment and rehabilitation before being repatriated.

 Worksite where injury occurred